BugHashira/CourseCatalogue/README.md

-# Course Catalogue API
+#  Student Enrollment System API

-A RESTful API for managing a course catalogue, built with ASP.NET Core and Entity Framework Core.
-The API supports CRUD operations for courses, with a SQL Server database for persistence.
+A RESTful API for managing courses, students, and enrollments, built with ASP.NET Core, EF Core, and Clean Architecture.

 ## Table of Contents
 - [Architecture](#architecture)